Neck pain? First rib mobilization can fix that!

-If you’re suffering from elevated first rib, you should know that you’re not alone.
-In fact, first rib out of place is the number one cause of neck, shoulder and upper back pain!
+If you’re suffering from an elevated first rib, you should know that you’re not alone.
+First rib dislocations are real, In fact, the first rib out of place is the number one cause of neck, shoulder and upper back pain!

 If you’re experiencing any of the symptoms mentioned here, then this article is for you!

-Follow these techniques carefully to achieve the best result for your first rib mobilization exercise
+Follow these First rib mobilization techniques carefully to achieve the best result for your first rib mobilization exercise

 Before you start this first rib mobilization technique, you must figure out if you do have a first rib problem, palpate (feel) your upper shoulder on the side you have pain, between

 the top part of your shoulder joint and your neck.
 If your first rib is “off” it should feel hard, almost like a knot.
 Then,